sverweij/vcodeowners/README.md

 ### What validations does vcodeowners perform?

-virtual-code-owners checks for basic CODEOWNERS format errors and invalid user/team names but doesn't verify their existence in the project.
+vcodeowners checks for basic CODEOWNERS format errors and invalid user/team names but doesn't verify their existence in the project.

 - valid user/team names start with an `@` or are an e-mail address